open-resources/physics_bank/content/public/006.Force/Topic Outcome/ropes_and_blocks/ropes_and_blocks.md

 ## Part 1

-a) Determine the acceleration of block C.
+Determine the acceleration of block C.

 ### Answer Section